21832

 What is Montessori education and how does it affect the students at the Curious Minds?

 The Montessori Method of learning was founded by Dr. Maria Montessori in Italy, a pioneer of her times.
-The basic tenet of this method is that children learn and will flourish in an environment that encourages their basic human need for information versus being taught on a time table without accounting for their individuality.
-The Curious Minds follows this time honored method and combines it with the latest cutting edge research on education and child development to provide the best support for its students while challenging their potential to the maximum.
+The basic tenet of this method is that children learn and flourish in an environment that encourages their basic human need for information versus being taught on a timetable without accounting for their individuality.
+The Curious Minds follows this time-honored method and combines it with the latest cutting-edge research on education and child development to provide the best support for its students while challenging their potential to the maximum.

-If a student is not self motivated, how can s/he flourish in a self-directed environment like Montessori?
+If a student is not self-motivated, how can they flourish in a self-directed environment like Montessori?

-As Maria Montessori always said “follow the child”, we would uphold that principle and follow the needs of the child versus their wants.
-It is true that some children are more motivated than the others.
-However, the Montessori environment prepares an individualized curriculum for each child, which will address their strengths and needs.
-When we observe that a child prefers to avoid work that would challenge them to get out of their element, then we make sure to find out their reasoning behind it.
-The usual recourse to this behavior is revisiting/introducing the said materials, which slowly builds their confidence after several repetitions.
-The environment is also then tailored to offer more such choices to the classroom as a whole.
-Since Montessori rewards children intrinsically, meaning the feelings of pride, a sense of achievement and the confidence born from this accomplishment, there is no need for extrinsic motivators such as stickers, medals etc.
+Maria Montessori always said, “follow the child.”
+We uphold that principle and follow the needs of the child versus their wants.
+It is true that some children are more motivated than others.
+However, the Montessori environment prepares an individualized curriculum for each child, which addresses their strengths and needs.
+When we observe that a child prefers to avoid work that would challenge them, then we find out the reason why.
+We typically revisit the said materials with the child, slowly building their confidence.
+The environment is also tailored to offer more choices to the classroom as a whole.
+Since Montessori rewards children intrinsically, which includes the feelings of pride, a sense of achievement and the confidence born from this accomplishment, there is no need for extrinsic motivators such as stickers, medals, etc.

 Are students prepared to transition to a traditional school once they leave the Curious Minds?

 The Curious Minds prepares students for life and learning.
-The children in the Montessori environment not only learn their subjects of Math, Language, Geography and so on and so forth, but also cultivate good work ethics such as focus, motivation, and perseverance; inherit good social values such as kindness, responsibility, and respect; and imbibe strong personal skills such as leadership, confidence, and independence.
+The children in the Montessori environment not only learn the subjects of Math, Language, Geography, Science and so on, but also cultivate good work ethics such as focus, organization, motivation, and perseverance; inherit good social values such as kindness, responsibility, and respect; and imbibe strong interpersonal skills such as leadership, confidence, and independence.
 While there is a transition that happens when a student changes schools, not to mention the difference in the education styles, our local public and private schools’ admissions officers report that our children excel academically and are valued members of their new community.

 How are the students assessed at the Curious Minds?

+Assessment is a daily routine of the Montessori classroom, but it is not necessarily labeled so.
 There is a detailed conference report sent to the parents twice a year.
-This report is a culmination of the daily observation notes that the teacher of the environment has made.
-The teachers observe the students at work every day and observations are recorded.
-Appropriate actions are taken immediately, which may include introducing the material with the next level of difficulty or more repetition with certain materials already introduced to the student, as the case maybe.
-Assessment is a daily routine of the Montessori classroom but it is not labeled so.
-The purpose behind evaluating a student’s work cycle is to make sure that s/he is best supported by us and is challenged every day to maximize their potential.
+This report is a culmination of the daily observation notes that the teacher has made of your child.
+In addition to presenting lessons, the teacher observes the students at work every day and those observations are recorded.
+The purpose behind evaluating a student’s work is to make sure that they are best supported by us and challenged every day to maximize their potential.

 What is the value of the multi-age classroom?